 FAQs on the Eurosystem’s asset-backed securities purchase programme (ABSPP)

-This document sets out some questions and answers on the Eurosystem’s asset-backed securities purchase programme (ABSPP), announced on 4 September 2014.
-It complements the information contained in the ECB decision of 19 October 2014 (ECB/2014/45) and Technical Annex 1 of 2 October 2014.
+This document provides some questions and answers relating to the Eurosystem’s asset-backed securities purchase programme (ABSPP), announced on 4 September 2014.
+It complements the information contained in the ECB decisions of 19 October 2014 (ECB/2014/45) and 10 September 2015 (ECB/2015/31) as well as Technical Annex 1 of 2 October 2014.

-The ABSPP, together with the third covered bond purchase programme (CBPP3) and the public sector purchase programme (PSPP), is part of the ECB’s expanded asset purchase programme (APP).
-The ABSPP further enhances the transmission of monetary policy, facilitates credit provision to the euro area economy and generates positive spillovers to other markets.
-As a result, it eases the ECB’s monetary policy stance, contributing to a return of inflation rates to levels closer to 2%.
+The ABSPP, together with the third covered bond purchase programme (CBPP3), the public sector purchase programme (PSPP) and the corporate sector purchase programme (CSPP), is part of the ECB’s expanded asset purchase programme (APP).
+The ABSPP further enhances the transmission of monetary policy, facilitates the provision of credit to the euro area economy and generates positive spillovers to other markets.
+It thereby eases the ECB’s monetary policy stance, contributing to a return of inflation rates to levels closer to 2%.
 The ABSPP also helps banks to diversify funding sources and stimulates the issuance of new securities.
-Asset-backed securities can help banks to fulfil their main role: providing credit to the real economy.
+Asset-backed securities (ABSs) can help banks to fulfil their main role: providing credit to the real economy.
 For instance, securitising loans and selling them can provide banks with the necessary funds to provide new lending to the real economy.

 Questions on bond eligibility